-Components for Oracle Inventory Collection
+Appendix A: Components for Oracle Inventory Collection

-Each of the different inventory collection methods described above may involve different software components within FlexNet Manager Suite.
+Each of the different inventory collection methods described in this chapter may involve different software components within FlexNet Manager Suite.
 The number and types of software components involved in Oracle inventory collection depends on the selected inventory collection method.
 This section provides a brief overview of each of the software components involved in inventory collection.